Madwand99/From-the-Depths/Advanced Aerial AI/README.md

 If the vehicle is at greater than this angle from it's target, it will try to roll towards it.
 (and stop rolling when AngleBeforeTurn is reached).
-Set this to 180 to NEVER use roll.
+Set this to 180 to NEVER use rolling to turn the vehicle.

     AngleBeforeRoll = 30

 Outside of this distance, the vehicle will try to close on it's target.
-NOTE: All distances are measured along the ground! (unlike the default AI)
+NOTE: All distances are measured along the ground!

     AttackRunDistance = 600